How Sampling Impacts the Robustness of Stochastic Neural Networks: Additional experimental results

 \subsection{Complementary experiments on accuracy of robustness conditions}

-For completeness we attached the results on the transferability of our derived sufficient conditions of the two remaining models: the BNN on FashionMNIST and the ResNet with dropout probability 0.3 on CIFAR10.
-We used the same setting as described in section~\ref{subsec:adv_r_acc} and derive similar results (c.f. figure~\ref{fig:r_value_BNN_drop03}): while the percentage of samples fulfilling the condition $\min_c r_c^{\mathcal{I}} > \| \delta^{\mathcal{A}} \|_2$ approaches zero with growing perturbation strength the percentage of samples fulfilling condition~\eqref{eq:r_linear_app} closely matches the real adversarial accuracy.
+For completeness we attached the results on the transferability of our derived sufficient conditions to: the IM on FashionMNIST and the two ResNet with dropout probability 0.3 and 0.6 on CIFAR10.
+For the BNN we used the same setting as described in the main paper and derive similar results (c.f. figure~\ref{fig:app_r_value_BNN_drop03}): while the percentage of samples fulfilling the condition $\min_c r_c^{\mathcal{I}} > \| \delta^{\mathcal{A}} \|_2$ approaches zero with growing perturbation strength the percentage of samples fulfilling the condition from theorem 1 in the main paper closely matches the real adversarial accuracy in a narrow environment.
+For models on CIFAR10 we had to adapt the noise added for the smooth classifier to $0.01$ and reduce the amount of samples during inference to 50 such that it fits on one GPU.